-Do you want to install Chrome on Fedora?
-Well Yes, Fedora comes with its pre-installed Firefox web browser but I know there are things and tasks for what you may want to shift to Chrome like better compatibility with other Google Products or sync or a vast variety of extensions.
+Fedora comes with its pre-installed Firefox web browser but I know there are things and tasks for which you may want to shift to Chrome like better compatibility with other Google Products or sync or a vast variety of extensions.

-Whatever the reason may be, the good thing is it’s not really hard to install Chrome on Fedora.
+Whatever the reason may be, the good thing is it’s not really hard to get Google Chrome installed and running on your Fedora system.

 Hang in here with me and I will show you in this article how you can easily install Chrome on Fedora with a few simple steps.

-Install Chrome on Fedora using Fedora Software Store
+Install Chrome on Fedora from Fedora Software Store

-Well, you can actually download and install Chrome on Fedora from its official software manager itself.
-You just need to turn on the third-party repositories option.
+Well, you can actually download and install Chrome from Fedora’s official software manager itself by turning on the third-party repositories option.

 To do so, follow the steps below –